HTTPArchive/almanac.httparchive.org/src/content/en/2019/pwa.md

   )
 }}

-Now this might not look overly impressive, but taking traffic data from Chrome Platform Status into account, we can see that a service worker controls about [15% of all page loads](https://www.chromestatus.com/metrics/feature/timeline/popularity/990), which can be interpreted as popular, high-traffic sites increasingly having started to embrace service workers.
+Now this might not look overly impressive, but taking traffic data from Chrome Platform Status into account, we can see that a service worker controls about <a hreflang="en" href="https://www.chromestatus.com/metrics/feature/timeline/popularity/990">15% of all page loads</a>, which can be interpreted as popular, high-traffic sites increasingly having started to embrace service workers.

 {{ figure_markup(
   caption='Percent of page views on a page that registers a service worker.
-(Source: <a href="https://www.chromestatus.com/metrics/feature/timeline/popularity/990">Chrome Platform Status</a>)', content="15%", classes="big-number"
+(Source: <a hreflang="en" href="https://www.chromestatus.com/metrics/feature/timeline/popularity/990">Chrome Platform Status</a>)', content="15%", classes="big-number"
 )
 }}

-[Lighthouse](./methodology#lighthouse) checks whether a page is eligible for an [install prompt](https://developers.google.com/web/tools/lighthouse/audits/install-prompt).
-1.56% of mobile pages have an [installable manifest](https://web.dev/installable-manifest/).
+[Lighthouse](./methodology#lighthouse) checks whether a page is eligible for an <a hreflang="en" href="https://developers.google.com/web/tools/lighthouse/audits/install-prompt">install prompt</a>.
+1.56% of mobile pages have an <a hreflang="en" href="https://web.dev/installable-manifest/">installable manifest</a>.

-To control the install experience, 0.82% of all desktop and 0.94% of all mobile pages use the [`OnBeforeInstallPrompt` interface](https://w3c.github.io/manifest/#beforeinstallpromptevent-interface).
-At present [support is limited to Chromium-based browsers](https://caniuse.com/#feat=web-app-manifest).
+To control the install experience, 0.82% of all desktop and 0.94% of all mobile pages use the <a hreflang="en" href="https://w3c.github.io/manifest/#beforeinstallpromptevent-interface">`OnBeforeInstallPrompt` interface</a>.
+At present <a hreflang="en" href="https://caniuse.com/#feat=web-app-manifest">support is limited to Chromium-based browsers</a>.

 ### Service worker events

-In a service worker one can [listen for a number of events](https://developers.google.com/web/fundamentals/primers/service-workers/lifecycle):
+In a service worker one can <a hreflang="en" href="https://developers.google.com/web/fundamentals/primers/service-workers/lifecycle">listen for a number of events</a>:

 - `install`, which occurs upon service worker installation.
 - `activate`, which occurs upon service worker activation.